Self-Assessment

 This tool provides a research-informed look at your academic self-confidence.
 Review these important points before interpreting your results.

-This assessment adapts the question structure from Owen & Froman's College Academic Self-Efficacy Scale (1988).
-We use their validated 33-item format and 5-point confidence scale.
+This assessment uses the item structure from Owen & Froman's College Academic Self-Efficacy Scale (1988).
+We use their 33-item format and 5-point confidence scale.
 Score bands are interpretive guidelines, not clinical thresholds.

 This is a self-reflection tool for educational purposes.
 It is not a diagnostic instrument, clinical assessment, or predictor of your actual grades.
 Self-efficacy measures your beliefs about your capabilities, which can change over time with experience and support.